This course may be in Clearing 2022.

 Teaching staff, class sizes and timetables

-QMU.
-For more information, please see the the 'External review' section on our ‘How we teach and how you’ll learn’ page.
+More information can be found on the ‘External Review’ section of the ‘How we teach and how you’ll learn’ page.

 The delivery of this course is subject to the terms and conditions set out in our 2022/23 Entry - Terms and Conditions (Undergraduate).